MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 ### Cutscene 154

 `Medicham Normal`
 `Medicham Name`: I think Gengar headed off to Mt.
 Freeze.

+`Medicham Pain`
-Medicham Pain: I have heart it is a place that is very difficult.
+`Medicham Name`: I have heart it is a place that is very difficult.
 Will he be OK?

 `Ekans Normal`
 `Ekans Name`: Gengar wants to meet with Ninetales.
 That's what I think.